-A man, Mohammed Abdulraziq, has been charged in relation to the kidnapping of a child in Winson Green.
+A Birmingham Paedophile, Mohammed Abdulraziq, has been charged in relation to the kidnapping and sexual assault of a 5-year-old child in Winson Green.
 Mohammed Abdulraziq was apprehended following the discovery of the child at a location on Sunday, March 30.

 A 32-year-old individual from Birmingham has been charged with kidnapping with intent to conduct a sexual offence, sexual assault, and assault on another person.